greven/forex/README.md

 `Forex` is a simple Elixir library that serves as a wrapper to the foreign exchange reference rates provided by the European Central Bank.

-> ### Usage Information
+> ### ECB Exchange Rates Important Notice
 >
 > The reference rates are usually updated at **around 16:00 CET** every working day, except on
 > [TARGET closing days](https://www.ecb.europa.eu/ecb/contacts/working-hours/html/index.en.html).
 >
 > They are based on the daily concertation procedure between central banks across Europe, which normally takes place around 14:10 CET.
-The reference rates are published for information purposes only.
+> The reference rates are published for **information purposes only**.
 Using the rates for transaction purposes is **strongly discouraged**.
 >
 > _Source: [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)_